Range Map

 Key Features for GA Buyers

 • Garmin G300 glass panel: Standard equipment on every 162.
-A full glass cockpit at this price point was unusual at the time of production and remains a genuine differentiator against older trainers.
+A full glass cockpit was uncommon in this class when the type was built and remains uncommon in the used LSA and trainer market.

-• LSA operating costs: The O-200-D burns 5.5 to 6 GPH at cruise.
-Annuals run $800 to $1,000 at operators familiar with the type, compared to $3,000 or more for a Cessna 172.
-The airframe is designed for easy inspection access: fuel lines, control cables, and connections are visible without removing panels.
+• LSA operating costs: The O-200-D burns about 5.5 to 6 GPH at cruise, and the airframe is built for inspection access, with fuel lines, control cables, and connections visible without removing panels.
+The condition inspection (roughly $800 to $1,000) runs well below a certified trainer’s annual.

-• Modern airframe: All surviving examples were built between 2009 and 2013, giving a fleet age well below that of the C-150/152 fleet it was meant to replace.
-Engine hours are typically 400 to 800 on used examples.
+• Modern airframe: Every surviving example was built between 2009 and 2013, a far younger fleet than the 1960s and 1970s two-seat trainers it was meant to replace.

 • Control stick: Replaces the traditional Cessna yoke.
-Pilots transitioning from 150/152 training find the controls light and responsive.
+Pilots transitioning from 150 and 152 trainers report lighter control feel.

 Trade-offs

-• Useful load: At 342 lbs with 20 gallons usable fuel aboard (120 lbs), there is approximately 222 lbs for occupants and baggage.
-Two average adults with any baggage will be at or over the limit.
-This is not a full-fuel, two-person airplane for most pilots.
+• Useful load: Maximum useful load is 490 lbs.
+With full fuel aboard (24 usable gallons, about 144 lbs), roughly 346 lbs remains for occupants and baggage, and production examples often came in heavier than the standard empty weight, so two average adults with bags will be at or near the limit.
+This is not a full-fuel, two-large-adults airplane for most pilots.

 • Restricted operations: Approved for day and night VFR only.
-LSA rules prohibit flight above 10,000 ft MSL (except within 2,000 ft of terrain) and impose a 120-knot Vh limit.
-These restrictions are intrinsic to the LSA category, not specific to the 162.
+LSA rules cap operations (no flight above 10,000 ft MSL except within 2,000 ft of terrain, and a 120-knot Vh limit).
+These restrictions are intrinsic to the light-sport category, not specific to the 162.

 See Also

-• Cessna 150 / 152: the aircraft the 162 was meant to replace; older airframes, simpler avionics, better parts availability
+• Cessna 150 – the trainer the 162 was meant to replace; older airframe, simpler avionics, far better parts availability Compare

 Technical Specifications